j-kaltes/Jugglucohelp/README.md

 The name "visible" stays the same but word(s) between <string name="visible"> and </string> are language specific.

-In *jugglucotext.cpp* the text between quotes has to be translated, except for "jugglucotext.h".
+In *jugglucotext.cpp* the text between quotes is translated, except for "jugglucotext.h".
 For example:
 jugglucotext.cpp:	.daylabel={"Sun","Mon","Tue","Wed","Thu","Fri","Sat"},
 Translations: